KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 *Fixed big bug with useRealisticMass (mass multiplier was never used!).
 *Non-SM, Non-RCS tanks can no longer hold monopropellant.
 *Pressurized tanks (i.e. SM) now properly note they are pressurized.
 *Fixed issue with TL0 Isp.
-It was too low (due to my having created techlevels before I added alcohol, and stupidly used alcohol/LOx Isp for TL0 kerolox Isp).
+It was too low (due to my having created techlevels before I added Ethanol75, and stupidly used Ethanol75/LOx Isp for TL0 kerolox Isp).
 This means, however, that upgrading TL0 engines no longer delivers quite the increase in thrust it used to.
 *Lowered U+ TWR slightly to better accord with real turbopump-fed vacuum engines.
 *Fixed sign error in ignitionsAvailable